+- 1. The University programme you would like to embark on or the professional field in which you would like to work and therefore the subjects required or recommended for this field, and at which level. - 2.
 Your level of competence when you sign up for a subject.
-Consider the level you attained and the marks obtained in the subject in previous years and check the level you are expected to attain at the end of s7.
+Consider the level you attained, and the marks obtained in the subject in previous years and check the level you are expected to attain at the end of s7.
 Consult the syllabus of the subject and the attainment descriptors.

-Please, be aware that:

-You cannot take a subject in s6 if your results show that you have not been following it satisfactorily in s4 and s5.
-(Article D.3.4 Point e) from the 'Digest of the Decisions of the Board of Governors of the European Schools, 43rd edition')

-If you chose a subject which you have not studied in s4 or s5, you will be assessed before the start of s6 to make sure you have the right aptitudes to allow you to progress successfully.
+Please be aware that: You cannot take a subject in s6 if your results show that you have not been following it satisfactorily in s4 and s5 from the Digest of the Decisions of the Board of Governors of the European Schools, 43rd edition (Art.
+D.3.4 Point e) If you chose a subject which you have not studied in s4 or s5, you will be assessed before the start of s6 to make sure you have the right aptitudes to allow you to progress successfully.